RhyVis/rimpub/Readme.md

 ## Start

+- Place the application somewhere in your system's `PATH` that enables your easy access to it in terminal.
 - (Not on Windows, where I use reg to auto-detect Steam) Using `rimpub config set path_mods '...'` to your RimWorld local mods directory (or using `--target-dir`).
 - Run `rimpub generate ignore-file` in develop directory, then add things in the file just like .gitignore syntax.
 - Run `rimpub publish`, then files will automatically be copied to local mods directory, with ignored files stripped.